paulorfarah/PerfoRT/README.md

 2) .releases
-Contains the list of hashes of commits of the target system to be measured by perform.
+Contains the list of hashes of commits of the target system to be measured by PerfoRT.
 The .releases file should have the name .releases plus character "_" (underline) and the package name configured in the .env file.
 For example, for the target system apache commons-bcel, the package name is "org.apache.bcel.", so the releases file should be named as ".releases_org.apache.bcel.".

 3) .tcignore
 There are some testcases that runs without ending.
 To deal with this situation add the testcase in a .tcignore file.
-A .tcignore file is a list of testcases to be ignored during the performance measurement of the target system.
+A .tcignore file is a list of testcases to be ignored during the PerfoRTance measurement of the target system.
 The .tcignore file should have the name .tcignore plus character "_" (underline) and the package name configured in the .env file.
 For example, for the target system apache commons-bcel, the package name is "org.apache.bcel.", so the testcase ignore list file should be named as ".tcignore_org.apache.bcel.".

-If the testcase to be ignored is not listed in the ignore file, perform will stablish a timeout, also can be configured in the testcase_timeout of the .env file.
+If the testcase to be ignored is not listed in the ignore file, PerfoRT will stablish a timeout, also can be configured in the testcase_timeout of the .env file.
 However, ignore them is better because do not take extra time and use extra resources neither.

-SELECT c.committer_date, commit_hash, r.id, f.name AS classname, m.name AS methodName, jvm.object_allocation_in_new_tlab_tlab_size   FROM perform.commits AS c INNER JOIN perform.files AS f ON f.commit_id=c.id INNER JOIN perform.methods AS m ON m.file_id=f.id INNER JOIN perform.runs AS r ON m.run_id = r.id INNER JOIN perform.jvms jvm ON jvm.run_id = r.id ORDER BY c.committer_date, f.name;
+SELECT c.committer_date, commit_hash, r.id, f.name AS classname, m.name AS methodName, jvm.object_allocation_in_new_tlab_tlab_size   FROM PerfoRT.commits AS c INNER JOIN PerfoRT.files AS f ON f.commit_id=c.id INNER JOIN PerfoRT.methods AS m ON m.file_id=f.id INNER JOIN PerfoRT.runs AS r ON m.run_id = r.id INNER JOIN PerfoRT.jvms jvm ON jvm.run_id = r.id ORDER BY c.committer_date, f.name;